Santonian/echo_openhab_skill/README.md

 # echo_openhab_skill

-This is an Skill for Amazon Echo.
+This is a Skill for Amazon Echo.
 The intention of this Skill is to receive commands from Alexa and call openHab per REST interface to perform diffrent openHab actions like
 - turn on/off lights or sockets
 - raise or lower rollershutter